C-section scars: Your guide to healing

 • Heavy vaginal bleeding

-The 'apron' of skin will go in time.
-It will shrink down, it may not completely settle for everyone but allow lots of time for the tissues to get back to normal and heal.
-In regards to hygiene, bathe very carefully using non-perfumed products.
+The 'pooch' of skin will shrink down, it may not completely settle for everyone but allow lots of time for the tissues to get back to normal and heal.
+Some opt for surgery as exercise and age may not move it alone.
+For others an exercise and focusing on core exercises and a good diet can be enough to flatten the appearance of this pouch.

 About the expert